akhileshappala/akhileshappala/README.md

 #### Design and Developer
 I'm Akhilesh Appala from India, Currently pursuing my Masters in Computer Science at [University of Colorado, Boulder](https://www.colorado.edu/).
 Before this, I developed applications for [Thermo Fisher Scientific](https://en.wikipedia.org/wiki/Thermo_Fisher_Scientific).
-I do Full stack development using JS.
-I really enjoy working with JS related frameworks like Angular,React,NodeJs, Node-red(IOT technology) and java Springboot too.
+I do Full-stack development using JS.
+I enjoy working with JS-related frameworks like Angular, React, NodeJs, Node-red(IOT technology), and Java Springboot too.

-I worked on couple of computer vision and Machine learning projects.
+I worked on a couple of computer vision and Machine learning projects.

 You can check out some of the  works I published and learnings in [my blog](https://akhileshappala.wordpress.com)